mccsoft/backend-frontend-template/docs/Setting-up-development-environment.md

 5. Clone repository.
 6. Install [docker](https://www.docker.com/products/docker-desktop/)
 7. Run `scripts/postgresql/start_postgres.ps1`.
 It will start local PostgreSQL in Docker.
-8. Install latest stable [.net sdk](https://dotnet.microsoft.com/en-us/download/visual-studio-sdks) (.NET 6 at the time of writing).
+8. Install the latest stable [.net sdk](https://dotnet.microsoft.com/en-us/download/visual-studio-sdks) (.NET 6 at the time of writing).
 9. Run `yarn install` from root folder of the repo.
 It will install JS libraries.
 You could run `yarn start-remote` to develop frontend locally pointing to the remote backend.
 10. Try to run the backend project (`webapi/MccSoft.TemplateApp.sln`) as usual (e.g. `F5` from Rider, assuming `MccSoft.TemplateApp.App` is a startup project).
-You should have backend+frontend If you run into issue, consult your teammate :)
+Frontend should start automatically together with backend.
+If you run into issue, consult your teammate :)
+    1. You could also run frontend separately from backend:
+       1. If you restart backend often, you could speed up startup by running frontend via `yarn start` from `frontend` folder (otherwise backend will start frontend on every restart);
+       2. You could use remote backend (that way you don't have to start it locally).
+Run `yarn start-remote` from `frontend` folder.
 11. Go read about automated tests and set up [infrastructure for them](./Auto-tests.md).
 Run autotests locally, they should all be green.
 12. Read [Development Howto](./Development-Howto.md) to know more about day-to-day development.